Aj-esh/code_judge/README.md

 - Helps users discover problem tailored to their then interests.

 ### chatspace
-- 2 friends can collobrate on solving a problem, taking learning to a collobrative effort than solo grind
+- 2 friends can collobrate on solving a problem, taking learning to a collobrative effort than a solo grind